-Rob Avila is in his second season as an assistant coach with the UC San Diego baseball program in 2013 after being named to the post in September of 2011.
+Rob Avila is in his third season as an assistant coach with the UC San Diego baseball program in 2014 after being named to the post in September of 2011.

 As the staff's top assistant, Avila serves as UCSD's pitching coach while assisting with recruiting and coordinating camps.